 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for social/behavioral sciences in A.A. and A.S. degree programs.
+This course has been approved to meet the social/behavioral sciences requirement in A.A.S. degree programs.